Reichelsheim (Odenwald)

 Reichelsheim (Odenwald) (/de/) is a municipality in the Odenwaldkreis (district) in Hesse, Germany.

 Geography

 Location

 Reichelsheim lies in the middle Odenwald at elevations between 200 and 538 m in the middle of the Geo-Naturpark Bergstraße-Odenwald.

 Neighbouring communities

 Reichelsheim borders in the north on the communities of Fränkisch-Crumbach, Brensbach and Brombachtal, in the east on the town of Michelstadt and the community of Mossautal (all in the Odenwaldkreis), in the south on the community of Fürth and in the west on the town of Lindenfels (both in Bergstraße district).

 Constituent communities

 Reichelsheim’s Ortsteile, besides the main one, also called Reichelsheim, are Beerfurth, Bockenrod, Eberbach, Erzbach, Frohnhofen, Gersprenz, Gumpen, Klein-Gumpen, Laudenau, Ober-Kainsbach, Ober-Ostern, Rohrbach and Unter-Ostern.

 History

 In 1303, Reichelsheim had its first documentary mention.

 Politics

-The municipal election held on 26 March 2006 yielded the following results:
+The most recent municipal election was held on 15 March 2026, and yielded the following results: